-A divorce action must be filed in the circuit court of the county of residence of where the plaintiff (or person starting the action) or the defendant (the person being sued for divorce) resides.
-A divorce action may also be filed in a county where either of you are regularly employed or has a place of business.
+A divorce action may be filed in the circuit court of the county of residence of the plaintiff (or person starting the action) or the defendant (the person being sued for divorce).
+A divorce action may also be filed in a county where the defendant is regularly employed or has a place of business.
 Read the Law: MD Code Courts & Jud.
 Proc.
 6-102, 6-201, and 6-202.

 Can I Move Elsewhere in Maryland After I File?

 You do not have to remain at the same address to fulfill your residency requirements.
 You can move anywhere within Maryland.
 The forms do not require you to list all addresses, but you should be prepared, in the final hearing, to prove where you lived during the separation.